OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/ibm-ewm.md

 <div align="center"><img src="../assets/RTC_System.png" alt="" width="1800"></div>

-If the system is deployed on HTTPS and a self-signed certificate is used, then you will have to import the SSL Certificate to be able to access the system from OpsHub Integration Manager.
+If the system is deployed on HTTPS and a self-signed certificate is used, then you will have to import the SSL Certificate to be able to access the system from <code class="expression">space.vars.SITENAME</code>.
 Click [Import SSL Certificates](../getting-started/ssl-certificate-configuration.md) to learn how to import SSL certificate.

 If user wants to configure EWM as source endpoint of the integration and wants to migrate entity mention details, Click [Entity mention detection configuration](ibm-ewm.md#entity-mention-detection-configuration) to learn how to configure entity mention for EWM system.